dbuskariol/External-Read-Only/README.md

 You can set this script to be called when any external device is plugged in to disable write access to all external disks.

 TODO:
-- [ ] Get the $diskList in a loop in case multiple disks are in use
+- [ ] Get `$diskList` in a loop in case multiple disks are in use
-- [ ] Perform a check for encrypted disks and only write to /etc/fstab if unencrypted
+- [ ] Perform a check for encrypted disks and only write to `/etc/fstab` if unencrypted
+- [ ] Get the current partition format in the loop and write it to `/etc/fstab` instead of the hard coded "HFS"